samth/disassemble/README.md

 0000001B  C3                ret
 ```

-This works only on x86 or x86-64, and requires a very recent version
+This works only on x86 or x86-64.
-of Racket.

 Also, the `dump` function writes the bytes of the machine code to a
 file: